harvard-dce/mh-opsworks/README.md

     # You can omit the $() wrapper if you'd like to see the raw SSH connection info.
     $(./bin/rake stack:instances:ssh_to hostname=admin1)

-    # You can mix-and-match credentials and configuration files in the same invocation
+    # You can mix-and-match secrets and configuration files in the same invocation

     # Use an alternate cluster configuration file
     CLUSTER_CONFIG_FILE="./some_other_config.json" ./bin/rake cluster:configtest

-    # Use an alternate credentials file
+    # Use an alternate secrets file
-    CREDENTIALS_FILE="./some_other_credentials_file.json" ./bin/rake cluster:configtest
+    SECRETS_FILE="./some_other_secrets_file.json" ./bin/rake cluster:configtest

     # Deploy a new revision from the repo / branch linked in your app.
 Be sure to restart
     # matterhorn after the deployment is complete.